greenthings/Preview_CheckWater/README.md

 If you want to watch an application design, contact me.

-The reason I made this, check water has private url.
+The reason I made this, check water has a private url.

 # Link